Siberia (2018 film): Plot

-Returning to his hotel, Lucas is met by FSB agents who arrested Samsonov.
+Returning to his hotel, Lucas is met by the FSB agents who arrested Samsonov.
 They pressure Lucas to sell the fake diamonds to Boris, which Pyotr had sold to Samsonov, and get the money to the agents.
-In return, they promise him safe passage to home.
-Lucas and the FSB know that once Boris finds out, he will kill his wife and Katya and Lucas won't be able to hide long.
-Lucas manages to convince Boris to buy the diamonds and wire the money to the agents' account, but he gets a warning from Boris' henchman Pavel of the consequences if he is betraying him.
+In return, they promise him safe passage home.
+Lucas and the FSB know that once Boris finds out, he will kill his wife and Katya and Lucas won't be able to hide for long.
+Lucas manages to convince Boris to buy the diamonds and wire the money to the agents' account, but gets a warning from Boris' henchman Pavel of the consequences if he betrays him.

-Pyotr's brother Andrei tells Lucas where to find Pyotr, hiding in an old farm in Siberia.
+Pyotr's brother Andrei tells Lucas where to find Pyotr, who is hiding in an old farm in Siberia.
 With help from Katya's brother, Ivan, and with Katya tagging along, Lucas goes there and he and Ivan find Pyotr murdered, leaving no way to retrieve the real diamonds.
 Lucas tells Ivan to let Katya know that his love for her is real when everything is finished.
 Lucas promises to meet Katya the next morning, while Ivan lends him his hunting rifle, knowing that there is no other way this could end but violently with Boris's henchmen.
 Katya and Ivan leave and Lucas burns down the shack where Pyotr's body was found.

 Pavel and a few henchmen find Lucas at the farmhouse.
 Lucas manages to kill some of the henchmen while trying to escape, but he is shot in the back by Pavel and dies.